Ancient grains: Wild rice

-Millets
+Millet

-The origin of finger millet (also called ragi) is debated with various proposals placing it at Abyssinia, Africa or India.
+The origin of finger millet (also called ragi) is debated with various proposals placing it in Africa (Abyssinia), or India.
 Charred grains of cultivated and wild ragi have been found at the Neolithic site Hallur in southern India.
 Wild ragi (eleusine indica Gaertn) is known only from Songaon and Bhokardan, while the cultivated form appears at Paiyampalli in Tamilnadu, Songaon and later at Bhokardan and Nevasa in Maharashtra.